darkcalm/SEM2/archive/tasks/prd-semc-deliverable.md

 ## 7. Technical Considerations (Optional)

-- The literature search will be conducted using semantic queries targeted at academic search engines like Semantic Scholar and CORE.
+- The literature search will be conducted using appropriate academic search tools.

 ## 8. Success Metrics

 - The final paper meets all functional requirements and adheres to the specified length.
-- The central argument is clear, logical, and directly addresses the assignment's prompt, including a critical analysis of current practices.
+- The central argument is clear, logical, and directly addresses the assignment's prompt.
-- The argument is well-supported by evidence from the provided article and the semantic literature search.
+- The argument is well-supported by evidence from the provided article and the literature search.
 - The entire process is systematically executed and documented according to the specified project rules.

 ## 9. Open Questions